MariaPadilha32/p1.teacherana/README.md

 ## Credits

-In this section you need to reference where you got your content, media and extra help from.
-It is common practice to use code from other repositories and tutorials, however, it is important to be very specific about these sources to avoid plagiarism.

-You can break the credits section up into Content and Media, depending on what you have included in your project.

 ### Content

-- The text for the Home page was taken from Wikipedia Article A
-- Instructions on how to implement form validation on the Sign Up page was taken from [Specific YouTube Tutorial](https://www.youtube.com/)
+- The content for Home page and About me were provided in Portuguese by Teacher Ana and translated using Chat GPT.
+The same content is used as her presentation on her social media.
-- The icons in the footer were taken from [Font Awesome](https://fontawesome.com/)
+- The content used on Offer were provided by Teacher Ana from past projects.
+- README.md was inspired by [ShizukaDonaghue](https://github.com/ShizukaDonaghue/serene-meditation/blob/main/README.md#brower-compatibility)

 ### Media

 - The photos used were provided by Teacher Ana.
 - The images used for the hero images were created on Canvas.

-## Codes
+### Codes

 - The responsive navigation bar was inspired by YouTube tutorial by [Kevin Powell](https://www.youtube.com/watch?v=8QKOaTYvYUA).
 - The Hero Images, Teaching to, Testimonals were inspired by The Love Running project.
 - For the website responsiveness was inspired by YouTube tutorial by [Kevin Powell](https://www.youtube.com/watch?v=VQraviuwbzU) and Love Running.

+### Special Thanks

+- I would like to extend my gratitude to Teacher Ana, besides

 ## Other General Project Advice